acook/remedy/README.markdown

 Remedy makes a few different classes and modules available to allow straight forward half-duplex communication with users via the console.

-There are obejcts for input as well as output, including low level console keystroke reads and screen drawing.
+There are objects for input as well as output, including low level console keystroke reads and screen drawing.

 ### Interaction

-The Interaction object wraps raw keyboard reads and streamlines some aspects of accepting keyboard input.
+The `Interaction` object wraps raw keyboard reads and streamlines some aspects of accepting keyboard input.

 ```ruby
   include Remedy